munificent/game-programming-patterns/book/state.markdown

 Congratulations, you've just created a *finite state machine*.
-These came out of a branch of computer science called *automata theory* whose family of data structures also include the famous Turing machine.
+These came out of a branch of computer science called *automata theory* whose family of data structures also includes the famous Turing machine.
 FSMs are the simplest member of that family.

 The <span name="adventure">gist</span> is: